SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Conclusion

-In this supplementary material, we first provide more implementation details of SplatFlow in Appendix~\ref{sec:implementation}.
-Second, we provide more visualization of 3D LiDAR points within NMFF in Appendix~\ref{sec:visualization_lidar}.
-Third, we present more detailed comparison visualizations of dynamic object synthesis from novel views in Appendix~\ref{sec:visualization}.
-Fourth, we include visualizations of rendered RGB image, optical flow and depth in Appendix~\ref{sec:visualization_flow}.
-Fifth, runtime performance comparisons are provided in Appendix~\ref{sec:running time}.
-Finally, video demonstrations are included in Appendix~\ref{sec:demo}.
+\maketitlesupplementary In this supplementary material, we provide more implementation details of SplatFlow in Appendix~\ref{sec:implementation}.
+We provide more visualization of 3D LiDAR points within NMFF in Appendix~\ref{sec:visualization_lidar}.
+We present more detailed comparison visualizations of dynamic object synthesis from novel views in Appendix~\ref{sec:visualization}.
+We provide more visualizations of dynamic objects decomposition in Appendix~\ref{sec:visualization_dynamic_object}.
+We present visualizations of the novel view synthesis on newly generated ego-car trajectories in Appendix~\ref{sec:visualization_new_trajectory}.
+We include visualizations of rendered RGB image, optical flow and depth in Appendix~\ref{sec:visualization_flow}.
+Runtime performance comparisons are provided in Appendix~\ref{sec:running time}.
+Video demonstrations are included in Appendix~\ref{sec:demo}.